- November 15, 2015

 Root is a single-player shooter game with hardcore stealth FPS gameplay and cyber espionage theme.
 As hacker Edward Summerton, infiltrate a powerful corporation's network, avoiding detection or confronting enemies, while dealing with the all-knowing Systems Administrator.
 With excellent visuals and a wonderful soundtrack, the game offers a challenging and immersive experience in corporate crypto-espionage.

-- The game features a unique and stylish cyberpunk aesthetic that is visually appealing.
+- The game features a unique and captivating art style that combines cyberpunk aesthetics with a retro feel.

-- The soundtrack is engaging and complements the game's atmosphere well.
+- The soundtrack is engaging and complements the game's atmosphere, enhancing the overall experience.

-- Combat mechanics feel clunky and lack feedback, making it frustrating during encounters.
+- Combat mechanics can feel clunky and unresponsive, leading to frustration during encounters.

 “The gameplay is fun and unique, the art style is great and I enjoyed the progression and boss fights.”